About Bernstein

 Our story

-Bernstein is a blockchain-powered intellectual property protection platform.
-Creators, startups, and enterprises use it to certify digital assets with immutable proof of existence, ownership, and integrity — without ever exposing confidential content.
+Bernstein is a blockchain-based intellectual property protection platform.
+Creators, startups, and companies use it to certify digital assets with immutable proof of existence, ownership, and integrity - without ever exposing confidential content.

-Bernstein was born from Clipperz, the pioneering zero-knowledge password manager created by Marco Barulli in 2007.
-Clipperz was among the first web applications in the world to perform cryptography entirely inside the browser — years before the W3C WebCrypto API existed and before Stanford's JavaScript Crypto Library became an industry reference.
-That radical commitment to "the server learns nothing" became the architectural DNA of Bernstein.
-In late 2016, Marco spun the blockchain notarization features out of Clipperz into a new venture — Bernstein — applying the same zero-knowledge principles to intellectual property protection.
+Bernstein traces its origins to Clipperz, the pioneering zero-knowledge password manager created by Marco Barulli and Giulio Cesare in 2007.
+Clipperz is one of the first web applications in the world to perform cryptographic operations directly in the browser - years before the W3C WebCrypto API existed and before Stanford's JavaScript crypto library became a widely used reference.
+This radical commitment to an architecture where "the server learns nothing" later becomes the technical DNA of Bernstein.

 Our technology